-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening There is no opingurance

-A one-time screening ultrasound for people at risk.
+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member 2007 whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
 Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-20% coinsurance for each one-way Medicare-covered Ground Ambulance service.
-20% coinsurance for each one-way Medicare-covered Air Ambulance service.
-You pay these amounts until you reach the out- of-pocket maximum.
-Prior Authorization is required.
-However, Prior Authorization is not required in emergency situations for ground or air ambulance services.
+20% coinsurance Prior authorization is required for non-emergency Medicare covered services.